igortrinidad/adonis-model-utilities/README.md

 ##### This trait shouldn't be used on created_at and updated_at columns or dates setted using AdonisJS dates mutator

-### Uuid hook:
+### Title Case Trait:

-Add hook to the model that will make a new model instance with id `node uuid v4`
+Add trait to the model and set the field that should be TitleCase:
 ```js
 class User {